AldoArriagaOrta/RoboND-Project1BuildMyWorld/README.md

 # RoboND-Build my World
-The "Build my world" project's purpose is to put into pratice the lessons learned as part of the RoboND Gazebo Basics lesson.
+The "Build my world" project's purpose is to put into pratice the concepts learned as part of the RoboND Gazebo Basics lesson.

 Note: Both the workspace and the virtual machine were too slow to be able to work on any of them.
 I ended up installing ROS 2 Galactic (Ubuntu Focal) and Gazebo 9 under Ubuntu 20.04.
 I am aware there might be some compatibility issues and I will try to address them in due time.